tombye/trexit/_posts/2017-11-15-olive-groves.markdown

 ## 2. Cut off the branches.

 The pickers we saw were using a tool called an oliviera.
-This has tongs which spin around to cut the olives from the tree.
+It has tongs which spin around to cut the olives from the tree.

 ## 3. Separate the olives from the branches.